samfeldstein/notebook/content/notes/storytelling.md

 > To find a good relationship, you do not start by saying, “I want a relationship that looks like this.”
 That would be starting in the wrong end.
 Instead you say, “I’m just going to pay attention to what happens when I hang out with various people and iterate toward something that feels alive.”

+The best way to make peace with a story is to get out of the way.
+Sit back, reserve judgement, and observe with amusement (or interest, or horror) at what comes out of your head.
+From there, it's just a matter of writing down what you see.
+If introspection is self-reporting your reactions to external stimuli, the storytelling (all writing?) might be the opposite: **Self-reporting your reactions to internal stimuli**.

 ## Structure

 Stories have macro-beats and micro-beats.
 Macro-beats are like a skeleton.
 They lend a story shape and structure.
 Micro-beats are everything that covers the skeleton: muscles, ligaments, blood.
 They are what make the skeleton interesting.
 As [Stephen Sondheim](https://bookshop.org/p/books/finishing-the-hat-collected-lyrics-1954-1981-with-attendant-comments-principles-heresies-grudges-whines-and-anecdotes-stephen-sondheim/6716906?ean=9780679439073) says, "God is in the details."